datacraft-dsc/DEPs/12/README.md

 ### Activities

-Activities can be categorized into two types:
+Activities can be categorized into three types:

 #### Invoke Jobs

 Jobs which represent the invocation of operations (as per DEP6) are activities, and they must be identified by the following information:
+- The type of activity `dep:invoke`
 - The DID of the Agent where the Job was performed (e.g. `did:dep:00db1cc7028ae8901767e991a3fed50fe025fcccecfbf3b69d044b004082f36d`)
 - The Asset ID of the Operation
 - The Job ID of the Job as per DEP6